What is Affinity Bias in the Workplace?

 What is Affinity Bias?

-Affinity bias, a.k.a, similarity bias is an unconscious tendency of favoring people with shared interests.
+Affinity bias is an unconscious tendency of favoring people with shared interests.
 This includes shared educational backgrounds, work experience, age, ethnicity, cities, or even hobbies.
 With a natural inclination to feel comfortable with familiar people, we often do not realize that we are favoring someone unintentionally.
 Although this does not seem like a big thing, it can affect the work culture.

 Affinity bias can have a ripple effect.
 It can erode the mutual trust between employers and employees and create blind spots in the workplace.
 As a manager, having an affinity bias in the workplace can lead to giving preferential treatment to specific people.
 This is why every employer or manager must address the concerns raised by the employees.